oSoc19/engie-dataoverload-backend/README.md

 ## Queries

 **_funfact.js_**  :
-  avgRoomTemp : Returns the average room temperature from the room temperature table (ordered by day) avgGasCons : Returns the average yearly gas consumption from the gas_cons_day table (ordered by day) avgWaterCons : Returns the average yearly water consumption from the water_cons_day table (ordered by day) avgElecCons : Returns the average yearly electric consumption from the elec_cons_day table (ordered by day) avgElecInjec : Returns the average yearly electric injection from the elec_inje_day table (ordered by day) avgSolarProd : Returns the average yearly gas consumption from the solar_prod_day table (ordered by day)
+  -avgRoomTemp : Returns the average room temperature from the room temperature table (ordered by day) -avgGasCons : Returns the average yearly gas consumption from the gas_cons_day table (ordered by day) -avgWaterCons : Returns the average yearly water consumption from the water_cons_day table (ordered by day) -avgElecCons : Returns the average yearly electric consumption from the elec_cons_day table (ordered by day) -avgElecInjec : Returns the average yearly electric injection from the elec_inje_day table (ordered by day) -avgSolarProd : Returns the average yearly gas consumption from the solar_prod_day table (ordered by day)

 **_solar.js_**  :
   elec_cons_solar_monthly : Returns the